 Instructions

-- In a medium saucepan bring the heavy cream to a boil.
-As the cream heats, place the chocolate chips into a large heat-resistant bowl.1 ½ Cups Heavy Cream, 8 ounces Semi-Sweet Chocolate Chips
+- In a medium saucepan bring the heavy cream to a boil over medium heat.
+Place the chocolate chips into a large heat-resistant bowl as the cream heats.1 ½ Cups Heavy Cream, 8 ounces Semi-Sweet Chocolate Chips

 - Pour the hot cream over the chocolate chips.
 Let the chocolate and cream stand for 5 minutes without stirring.
 Then mix the chocolate and cream mixture with a whisk until it is well combined and smooth.

-- In a large 2-quart pan, heat the whole milk to a simmer.
-Carefully, add the chocolate and cream ganache to the heated milk.2 Cups Whole Milk
+- In a large 2-quart pan, heat the whole milk over medium-low heat to a simmer.
+Carefully, add the chocolate ganache (melted chocolate and cream) to the heated milk.2 Cups Whole Milk

 - Whisk the chocolate ganache and milk until it is smooth and stir in the vanilla extract.
 Cook for 5 minutes, whisking occasionally.1 Teaspoon Vanilla Extract